 - Reference letters

-Practise interview questions at home.
+Practice interview questions at home.
 If you are in college, there may be a career guidance counsellor who will run interview prep meetings.
-These are an excellent resource to help you build confidence in your interviewing skills.
+These can help you build confidence in your interviewing skills.
 It’s also a good idea to prepare questions to ask the interviewer as they may ask you if you have any at the end of the interview.
-Do some research on the company beforehand to understand their background and values and make sure to ask questions that cannot be found on their website.
+Do some research on the company beforehand to understand their background and values and make sure to ask questions that cannot be answered on their website.

-- What you think are your greatest achievements
+- What do you think are your greatest achievements

 - An example of when you used your initiative